Did New Jersey accept the Medicaid Expansion?

 Many petitioners heard about the ACA Medicaid expansion in New Jersey, as it was news that swept the nation in 2012.
 Potential applicants who were wondering what the Medicaid expansion was found answers once their states officially participated.
 For instance, New Jersey Obamacare expansion details were necessary for new petitioners to learn before beginning the Affordable Care Act Medicaid application.
 States who decided to opt in for Medicaid ACA expansion typically did so because they had the budget to participate.
 For states that opted out of the expansion, it often had to do with budgetary restrictions, as the costs for the expansion were quite high.
 New Jersey seemingly weighed the pros and cons of the ACA Medicaid expansion cost to states, and decided that expanding Medicaid benefits would be what their residents needed, thus presenting Medicaid coverage to a wider range of patients.

-What does opting in of the Affordable Care Act Medicaid expansion mean for New Jersey?
+What does opting in for the Affordable Care Act Medicaid expansion mean for New Jersey?

 So, what does the acceptance of the Affordable Care Act Medicaid expansion in New Jersey mean for residents?
 Ultimately, the ACA Medicaid expansion increased the number of applicants covered by Medicaid and the Children’s Health Insurance Program (CHIP) by almost 500,000 petitioners.
 In conjunction, the Medicaid Affordable Care Act expansion reduced the number of uninsured residents from 2013 to 2015 by 35 percent.
 New Jersey utilized the federal funding and provisions provided by the ACA expansion for Medicaid, which resulted in major gains for new, eligible Medicaid applicants.
 The difference with the Affordable Care Act eligibility for Medicaid comes in the income levels allowed.
 Originally, the income levels for Medicaid coverage were below 132 percent, yet the expansion allowed adults with incomes up to 138 percent of the federal poverty rate to apply for coverage.
 In addition, ACA expansion for Medicaid also now covers pregnant women with incomes up to 200 percent of the poverty rate, and children eligible for Medicaid with household incomes up to 350 percent of the poverty rate.